-Thankfully Samsung provided a couple different ways to secure or unlock the device to offset the poor fingerprint location.
-Those being facial recognition and the Iris scanner from the Galaxy Note 7.
+Thankfully Samsung provided a couple of different ways to secure or unlock the device to offset the poor fingerprint location.
+Those being facial recognition and an Iris eye scanner.

 The Iris Scanner works at night, through glasses, and at more angles than other scanners.
 However, comments everywhere say both of these methods don’t work very well.
-If you’re having problems we recommend deleting your Iris and saving it again.
+If you’re having problems we recommend deleting your Iris and saving it again, just like with fingerprints.
 Open your eyes nice and wide the first time, so it gets the best reading possible.

-Instead of using your face, we recommend setting up a feature called “Smart Lock”.
+Then, instead of using your face, we recommend setting up a feature called “Smart Lock”.
 This uses trusted locations at home or work, your voice and your Bluetooth accessories and can unlock the Galaxy S8 automatically.
-When I’m home, my phone won’t lock.
+When I’m home, my phone has no lockscreen security.
 As soon as I leave, a lockscreen measure goes into place.
 Meaning you have to interact with the fingerprint or Iris scanner as little as possible.

 Head to Settings > Lockscreen & Security > Smart Lock and enable it.
 Then customize your locations and Bluetooth devices for a better experience.